Why proximity marketing is the next big thing for retailers and small businesses

 Beacons send information about your store and location using Bluetooth Low Energy signals (BLE).

 Beacons can either send information to customers who have already downloaded your app, or to anyone in the area regardless of whether they have your app or not.

-That last sentence is worth repeating: You can send messages to potential customers within a few metres of your store regardless of whether or not they have your app.
+That last sentence is worth repeating: You can send messages to potential customers within a few meters of your store regardless of whether or not they have your app.

 You can send messages to customers without an app using Google’s Eddystone platform.

 Eddystone beacons can reach bother Android and Apple users, which is especially valuable.

 You can learn more about Eddystone beacons here.

 Google provides instructions and tutorials on setting the beacons up, even giving recommendations on which beacon devices to buy.